HomeArticles > Budget Break to Canberra

 Best budget break ideas for Canberra

-As locals will attest, one of the best parts of Canberra is how closely tied it is to its natural surroundings.
+Canberra’s natural beauty is just minutes from the city centre, offering peaceful escapes and scenic adventures.
 A quick drive from your hotel and you can find yourself in what feels like a world away from the city.

-The National Arboretum Canberra, just ten minutes’ drive from the city centre, is home to 94 forests of rare and significant trees, and is also renowned for its scenic lookouts and impressive sculptures.
-There are numerous ways you can explore the Arboretum, from taking a guided Ngala Tour, exploring the breathtaking views, enjoying a cuppa in their award-winning Village Centre, or cruising along the cycling tracks on your own.
+The National Arboretum Canberra, just a ten minute drive from the city centre, is home to 94 forests of rare and significant trees and is also renowned for its scenic lookouts and impressive sculptures.
+There are numerous ways you can explore the Arboretum, from taking a guided Forest Tour, exploring the breathtaking views, enjoying a cuppa in their award-winning Village Centre, or cruising along the cycling tracks on your own.

 The dome at the war memorial looking over the outdoor memorial space, with an elderly man giving a tour to two men and two women. | © Rohan Thompson Pew Pew Studios